Zygo/bees/docs/btrfs-kernel.md

   at this time of writing only bees has a workaround for this bug.

-  This workaround is less necessary for kernels 5.4.96, 5.7 and later, though it can still take 2 ms of CPU to resolve each extent ref on a fast machine on a large, heavily fragmented file.
+  This workaround is less necessary for kernels 5.4.96, 5.7 and later, though the bees workaround can still be triggered on newer kernels by changes in btrfs since kernel version 5.1.

 * **dedupe breaks `btrfs send` in old kernels**.
 The bees option `--workaround-btrfs-send` prevents any modification of read-only subvols